 Parker asked if Ghost would like to pitch some initial ideas for engagement of students with their entry level pen the Jotter.
 Parker felt that this sector of their market needed some proactive engagement.
 But before we pitched, and as the Account Handler and creative lead, I decided our approach shouldn’t follow the brief totally, but give some extra thought on what Parker wanted and how that could be achieved.

 The brief required that we communicate to the student population of the UK, while being aware that our solutions needed to work in the UK, China and Japan.
 I studied this conundrum and spoke to many people, ultimately discovering how we should communicate to students and what would get them more involved.
-We won the pitch and after months of further ideas, developments and basically hard work (see our case study for the details); we were finally ready to take ‘Parker Jotter London’ across the UK for it’s first tour.
+We won the pitch and after months of further ideas, developments and basically hard work we were finally ready to take ‘Parker Jotter London’ across the UK for it’s first tour.

 I remember how sunny it was when we arrived at Bristols student Welcome Fair for the first date of the Parker UK Tour.
 To unload my car, I drove past security and towards a beautiful big red bus.
 I’d always been convinced this vintage London bus would work wonders for the tour, but even I was taken by how beautiful it looked in the morning sun.
 Pete, the owner, was there and very excited about the day ahead.